-The student should be prepared to play scales in the major keys and the chromatic scale in at least two octaves and should prepare a solo selection from the standard classical repertory.
+The student should be prepared to play scales in the major keys and the chromatic scale in at least two octaves and should prepare a solo selection from the standard repertory, at the level of an all-state audition piece.
 The student is expected to demonstrate good basic technique and show potential for further development.
 Sight-reading will be included in the audition.
-See additional details for specific instruments.
+Additional guidelines for some specific instruments:

 1120 N Ocoee Street